-- · Do not rush.
+- Do not rush.
 Plan to use the toilet often.
-Have a bedside commode if needed. - · When bathing, use a bench or chair, non-slip bath mats, grab-bars and/or a removable tub clamp. - Make sure the route from your bedroom to the bathroom is well-lit. - Wear sensible, non-slip shoes or slippers. - · If you feel dizzy or unsteady, ask for help and talk to your family doctor.
+Have a bedside commode if needed. - o When bathing, use a bench or chair if needed and use non-slip bath mat and grab-bars. - o Make sure the route from your bedroom to the bathroom is well-lit - Wear sensible, non-slip shoes or slippers - o If you feel dizzy or unsteady, talk to your family doctor.